drozzy/gym-short-corridor/README.md

 ![Example 13.1](https://github.com/drozzy/gym-short-corridor/raw/master/example.png)

 There are four states.
 The goal is to reach the goal state "G" on the right.
 The reward is -1 for every step.
 You start at state "S" - first state on the left.
 Second state acts in reverse - so if you take a step left you end up going right, and if you take a step right you end up going left.
+The state is unknown to you - you will always get 0.

 ## Installation